 Credit score requirements by different lenders clearly show people with bad credit that they can only turn to private lenders in Caledon.
 The city’s bad credit mortgage lenders do not care much for your credit score.
 We work closely with a network of such lenders in Caledon and other Ontario cities to help residents access loans against property.

-Requirements for Bad Credit Mortgages
+Requirements for Bad Credit Mortgages in Caledon

 Private mortgage lenders in Caledon care more about the equity you own as opposed to your credit report.
 Calculating the loan to value ratio they can tell how much of the property you own in order to approve or reject your mortgage approval.
 Borrowers with too much debt secured against their homes are unlikely to qualify because it means that the lender might not get paid in case things go wrong.
 As the rule says, the first mortgage must be paid before other lenders can get their cut.
 This means that with too little equity borrowers will not be in a position to repay the debt.

-The loan to value ratio is calculated by dividing debts by the appraised price of property.
+The loan-to-value ratio is calculated by dividing debts by the appraised price of property.
 If the result is above 75%, the borrower only has 15% equity in their home, which means that private lenders might not approve their applications.
 If you have favorable equity and a credit score that is not too far from 550, private lenders will definitely consider charging you less interest.

 Fees and Interest Rates